stripe/veneur/README.md

 * `key` - Your Datadog API key
 * `percentiles` - The percentiles to generate from our timers and histograms.
 Specified as array of float64s
 * `aggregates` - The aggregates to generate from our timers and histograms.
 Specified as array of strings, choices: min, max, median, avg, count, sum.
 Default: min, max, count
-* `udp_address` - The address on which to listen for metrics.
-Probably `:8126` so as not to interfere with normal DogStatsD.
+* `statsd_listen_addresses` - An array of URIs specifying the addresses to listen on.
+The URI schema can be either `udp` or `tcp`, and the host/port part should be the address to use for the listening socket.
+When using UDP, probably `udp://127.0.0.1:8126` so as not to interfere with normal DogStatsD.
 * `http_address` - The address to serve HTTP healthchecks and other endpoints.
 This can be a simple ip:port combination like `127.0.0.1:8127`.
 If you're under einhorn, you probably want `einhorn@0`.
 * `forward_address` - The address of an upstream Veneur to forward metrics to.
 See below.
 * `num_workers` - The number of worker goroutines to start.